ClareMSYanGit/Interop-TestSuites/SharePoint/Docs/SharePointTestSuiteDeploymentGuide.md

 **Note**   The anti-virus software should implement [Virus Scan Engine API](http://go.microsoft.com/fwlink/?LinkId=518352).
-A number of ISVs ship AV scanners (Symantec, Norton, etc.) which integrate with SharePoint the same way Microsoft Forefront Protection 2010 for SharePoint does.
+A number of ISVs ship AV scanners (Symantec, Norton, etc.) integrate with SharePoint in the same way as Microsoft Forefront Protection 2010 for SharePoint.

-The following table describes the necessary server roles required for a test suite deployment with a Microsoft implementation.
+The following table describes the required server roles for a test suite deployment with Microsoft implementation.

 **Required SUT roles**

 Role | Description
 :------------ | :-------------
 **Active Directory Domain Controller (AD DC)** |  Active Directory Domain Controller provides secure data for users and computers.
-An AD DC can coexist with a SharePoint server.
+An AD DC can coexist with SharePoint Server.
 A typical test configuration has an AD DC and SharePoint Server installed on separate machines.
-**SharePoint Server \#1 (SUT1 must be a SharePoint application server if server installation type is Complete (farm mode))**| The first SharePoint server in the topology.
+**SharePoint Server \#1 (SUT1 must be a SharePoint application server if server installation type is Complete (farm mode))**| The first SharePoint Server in the topology.
-**SharePoint Server \#2 (SUT2)**| Only the MS-COPYS test suite requires the second SharePoint server in the topology.
+**SharePoint Server \#2 (SUT2)**| Only the MS-COPYS test suite requires the second SharePoint Server in the topology.

 The following diagram is an example of what a typical SharePoint test suite environment may look like.
-This example uses an IPv4, but IPv6 is also supported within a test suite environment.
+This example uses an IPv4, but IPv6 is also supported in a test suite environment.

 ![alt tag](https://github.com/ClareMSYanGit/Interop-TestSuites/blob/EASDeployGuide/SharePoint/Docs/Doc-Images/SP_RequiredSUTRoles.png)

 ###  Test suite client

-This section describes the prerequisite software for installing the SharePoint Server Protocol test suites on the test suite client.
+This section describes the prerequisite software for installing SharePoint Server Protocol Test Suites on the test suite client.
 The following table outlines the software dependencies for the test suite client.